Jchips/survey-api/README.md

 Create a new application using your API Server and Authentication System learnings.

 Time to build something cool!
 You’ve learned so much and as a class we’ve covered a lot of material.
 By giving you the opportunity to build and deploy an Auth Server, you gain fluency, foster understanding, and put your new skills to work.
 You may build something that looks and functions similar to lab-08, or perhaps you build something that surpasses lab-08.
 Either way, the goal of this lab is to reinforce any learnings that might need reinforcing.

 Your application must employ the following programming concepts:

 1. API Auth server must be deployed.
 A single, backend application is expected
 2. Use of your API server to perform database operations
 3. Use of login/auth/acl to control access to your resources

+### My Project

+I created a survey API where survey creators can create surveys (and edit and delete them) and then users can view them and respond to them.
+Then the creators of the surveys can view responses to their surveys.
+This project has 3 tables in its 'survey_api' database: Users, Surveys, Responses.

 ### Links and Resources